thesamet/intcode-disasm/src/docs/machine_arch.md

 [R+1] = *ptr
 ```

-The ptr object references the address of the instruction that derefences it.
+The ptr object references the address of an operand in an instruction that dereferences it.
 So `ptr=375` writes the value 375 into the memory address where the first argument of the instruction in the second line is located.

+Since dereferencing happens within an instruction, a pointer can be dereferenced at most once.
+For this reason, in SSA, we track the changes in the value of the pointer (changes to the address), but not changes in the value of the pointee.
+The pointee is treated like a global variable.
+Note that the syntax implemented by the parser requires dereferencing a pointer.
+Therefore in the assembly language, a pointer must be dereferenced exactly once.

 # Decompilation